These big Asian festivals may vary from place to place, but all share something in common: they're often big, chaotic, and extremely memorable!

 National Day in China began as a patriotic holiday in 1949.
 Tens of thousands of people from all parts of China cram into Beijing to enjoy Tiananmen Square and other national landmarks.
 National Day is definitely the busiest time to be in Beijing; the subway system and public transportation get filled beyond capacity.

-Popular sites and attractions such as the Great Wall and Forbidden City will have lengthy waits and stay busy — plan accordingly!
+Popular sites and attractions such as the Great Wall and Forbidden City will have lengthy waits — plan accordingly!

 - When: October 1